 Drug Interactions With Medical Marijuana

 While marijuana and Cymbalta can be used for similar purposes, you should take caution if you use them together.
 Some of their side effects are also similar, which means they could be magnified if the two substances are taken together.

 Drugs.com classifies the interaction between Cymbalta and marijuana as moderate.
 According to their guide, doctors should only recommend the combination in special circumstances.
-So, how dangerous the interactions will be depends on your individual circumstances — your doctor will determine if the benefits outweigh the risks and you try taking both together, closely monitor your symptoms and stay in touch with your physician.
+So, how dangerous the interactions will depend on your individual circumstances — your doctor will determine if the benefits outweigh the risks and you try taking both together, closely monitor your symptoms and stay in touch with your physician.

 Cannabis as a Replacement for Cymbalta

 Marijuana can relieve depression symptoms.
 Research indicates patients who use medical marijuana experience less depression than patients who don’t use it.
 Contrary to popular belief, cannabis doesn’t increase depression symptoms — instead, the health problems that make patients want to use medical marijuana can also cause depression.

 As you may already guess, cannabis helps lessen anxiety, too.
 One of the major components of marijuana, cannabidiol, has reduced anxiety in clinical trial subjects.
 Since marijuana can also heighten anxiety, monitor your symptoms closely if you medicate with cannabis.

 Medical marijuana has a long, documented history of treating chronic pain.
 The National Pain Report states that 62% of medical marijuana patients felt that cannabis relieved their pain very effectively.
 Conversely, only 10% of study participants thought Cymbalta was very effective.